 Everyone knows that our bodies change as we age, but what does that look like up close at the joints?
 And, more importantly, what can we can do to keep them younger for longer?
-We are going to answer these questions for you and tell you about some awesome 100% natural herbal products you can use to help heal injuries and pain and condition joints and connective tissue.
+We are going to answer these questions for you and tell you about some awesome 100% natural herbal products you can use to help heal injuries and pain, as well as to condition joints and connective tissue.
 (Skip to the bottom if you just want to know about the products!)

 Decreases in Muscle Fibers